idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### An engineering team as the parts of the car

 PM - Navigator and long term radar
-EM - Shock obsorbers, mid term radar, swerve system Specific team members for engine, seat belts, etc
+EM - Shock absorbers, mid term radar, swerve system Specific team members for engine, seat belts, etc

 ### New hire perspective is like landing a plane